Act 129 Information

 Technical Reference Manual - Standards for measuring and verifying applicable DSM/EE measures used by EDCs to meet the Act 129 consumption and peak demand reduction targets.

-Total Resource Cost Test - The TRC test analyzes the costs and benefits of the energy efficiency and conservation plans.
+Total Resource Cost (TRC) Test - The TRC test analyzes the costs and benefits of the energy efficiency and conservation plans.

 Smart Meter Technology Procurement and Installation - Requirements for EDCs with greater than 100,000 customers to submit a smart meter technology procurement and installation plan.